Head, Conduct Risk

 Overview

-Head, Conduct Risk role at Standard Chartered.
-The Head, Conduct Risk will lead the Bank’s global strategy and framework for managing Conduct risk, ensuring regulatory expectations are met, delivering fair outcomes for clients, and maintaining a culture of integrity.
-This leadership role is accountable for oversight of both individual conduct and institutional conduct.
+The Head, Conduct Risk will lead the Bank’s global strategy and framework for managing Conduct risk, ensuring the organisation meets regulatory expectations, delivers fair outcomes for clients, and maintains a culture of integrity.
+This leadership role oversees both individual and institutional conduct.
 The role requires a strategic thinker who can influence senior stakeholders, embed conduct considerations into business decision making, and drive a proactive conduct risk culture across all levels of the organisation.
-The core responsibility is to ensure a robust, established, and embedded approach to the management of Conduct Risk to position the Bank as a leader in managing Conduct within the Financial Services Industry, with a data-driven focus and enhanced management information for proactive interventions.
+The core responsibility is to ensure the Bank has a robust, established, and embedded approach to the management of Conduct Risk to enable the Bank to become a leader in managing Conduct within the Financial Services Industry.
+There will be a focus on being data driven, uplifting our current MI to enable in-depth analysis and proactive interventions on Conduct.
+In addition, the role is responsible for supporting the Global Head, Conduct and Regulatory Regimes to execute for the following:

 Key Responsibilities